 Welcome to the Earth Cadets Education Kids Eco Advent Calendar!

 I designed this Kids Eco Advent Calendar for my son to enjoy but thought I would share it on my blog.

 Feel free to do all the suggestions for each day, or just one, or tailor your own for your child perhaps based on the ideas within the boxes.

 Catch up with the calendar on days where you have more spare time.
-Or perhaps bookmark it or pin it on pinterest for next year!
+Or perhaps bookmark it or pin it on Pinterest for next year!

-Except a virtual calendar is a novelty as there are no sweets!
+A virtual calendar is a novelty as there are no sweets!

 But that also means its Eco as there is no packaging and unnecessary plastic waste!

 However, there are 24 exciting activities for the month of December.